Many times we hear about companies wanting to get listed on the stock exchanges. The reverse of this can also happen and it is termed as delisting.

-Mostly, merger with another company, amalgamation or non-performance are a few reasons for voluntarily delisting.
+Mostly, mergers with another company, amalgamation, or non-performance are a few reasons for voluntarily delisting.
 If you own a stock of the company that has opted for voluntary delisting, the company is required to give you two options as per the delisting guidelines laid out by SEBI:

 Promoter or acquirer will buy back the shares through a reverse book building process.
 Promoters are required to make a public announcement of buyback by sending out a letter of offer to eligible shareholders and a bidding form.

-In this case, you, as an eligible shareholders can exit by tendering your shares.
+In this case, you, as an eligible shareholder can exit by tendering your shares.
 The final price is decided based on the price at which the maximum number of shares has been offered.

 When the shares tendered by the shareholders reach the specified limits, delisting is considered successful.

 The company shall remain listed in case the limit specified is not met.
 In the case of Vedanta, the shareholders demanded a higher valuation.
 While the promoter was trying to exit cheap.